precocity/gcp-retail-workshop-2018/airflow/README.md

 >`Created service account [airflow].`

-These next two commands will create the credentials needed to communicate with the Airflow instance and add the appropriate role to the service account:
+These next two commands will create the credentials needed to communicate with the Airflow instance and add the appropriate role to the service account that you just created.

 'gcloud iam service-accounts keys create ~/gce-airflow-key.json --iam-account=airflow@$DEVSHELL_PROJECT_ID.iam.gserviceaccount.com'